>U Mom Knows Best: Easy Cold Brew Coffee Concentrate Recipe

 Regular coffee only tastes fresh on the day it’s made, whereas cold brew coffee stays fresh for 5-7 days when refrigerated.

-I love cold brew coffee as it has a way better less bitter taste than traditional coffee.
-Cold-brew coffee also has a rich sweet smooth taste that can only be achieved by soaking the coffee grounds in cold water for 12-24 hours.
-You see, the bitter taste that traditional coffee can have is caused by brewing the coffee grounds in hot water and that can also cause the coffee to have more acidity.
-When I drink cold brew coffee, I add way less sugar to my cup as it has a sweet delicious taste.
-You can also mix it up by using flavored coffee beans.
-Bones Coffee has an impressive array of diverse flavors to add a unique twist to your traditional cold brew.
+I love cold brew coffee as it has a sweeter taste.
+It is also less bitter when compared to traditional coffee.
+Cold-brew coffee also has a rich, sweet, smooth taste that can only be achieved by soaking the coffee grounds in cold water for 12-24 hours.
+You see, the bitter taste that traditional coffee can have is caused by brewing the coffee grounds in hot water, and that can also cause the coffee to have more acidity.

 HOW TO MAKE COLD BREW COFFEE